Is Puerto Natales safe for travelers?

-Yes, Puerto Natales is generally considered safe for travelers.
-It is a small town, and like most tourist destinations in Patagonia, it has a friendly, laid-back atmosphere.
-However, as with any destination, it’s important to take basic precautions:
+Yes, Puerto Natales is generally safe for travelers.
+This small Patagonian town has a friendly, laid-back atmosphere, making it a welcoming place for visitors.
+Like any destination, it’s important to take some basic safety precautions.

 General Safety in Puerto Natales